vicalejuri/insecam-feedtv/README.md

-# Angular Skeleton
+# Coffeescript Skeleton

-A skeleton for creating angularjs applications.
+A skeleton for creating web applications in Coffeescript (and SCSS).

 ## Installing dependencies